NLSK-Team/.github/README.md

 Developers on the project should be commiting to branches at least once every 3 hours of working to have historical records of working or almost working versions.

-# Commits that are not working and are not from either of the two main working branches above should be commited
-to a new branch that is titles after the feature or main feature they are working on, and on a working iteraion of that branch should be join with beta then after testing staged onto the main branch.
+ ***Commits that are not working and are not from either of the two main working branches above should be commited to a new branch*** that is titled after the feature or main feature they are working on, and on a working iteraion of that branch should be join with beta then after testing staged onto the main branch.

 ## Tags: